Publications below are organized by topic. Please see CV on homepage for a chronological list.

 - Velleman, D. B., D. Beaver, E. Destruel, D. Bumford, E. Onea & E. Coppock.
 (2012).
 It-clefts are IT (inquiry terminating) constructions.
 In Anca Chereches, Neil Ashton and David Lutz (eds.), Proceedings of Semantics And Linguistics Theory (SALT) 22, pp. 441-460.

 - Destruel, E. & C. Féry. (in preparation).
 Dual-focus realization in French.

 - Destruel, E. & C. Féry. (accepted).
 Compression in French: Effect of length and information status on the prosody of post-verbal sequences.
 In Proceedings of Going Romance Conference 2016.
 Frankfurt, Germany.

 - Destruel, E. & C. Féry.
 (2015).
 Compression in post-verbal sequences in French.
 In Proceedings of the 18th International Congress of Phonetic Sciences (ICPhS).
 Glasgow, Scotland.

 - Chen, A. & E. Destruel.
 (2010).
 Intonational encoding of focus in Toulousain French.
 In Proceedings of the 5th International Conference Speech and Prosody.
 Chicago, IL, USA.

 >Second Language Acquisition

 - Destruel, E. (in preparation).
 Effect of language dominance on implicature processing in near-native French speakers.

-- Leal, T., Destruel, E. & B. Hoot. (submitted).
+- Leal, T., Destruel, E. & B. Hoot. (resubmitted).
 The acquisition of Informational focus in L2 Spanish speakers.

 - Destruel, E. & B. Donaldson.
 (2017).
 Second language acquisition of pragmatic inferences: Evidence from the French c'est-cleft.
 Applied Psycholinguistics 38:3, 703-732 (preliminary version here)